Instagram has just introduced Checkout, an exciting new feature that could change the way brands sell across social media.

 The biggest change is that Checkout is now open to a lot more businesses.
 If maintaining a mobile storefront has been a challenge, a brand can take advantage of a feature that’s already built for mobile devices.

-Checkout will likely have fewer cart abandonments, too, since users don’t have to regularly type in their credit card and contact information, and there’s no step to log in, other than logging into Instagram.
+Checkout will likely have fewer cart abandonments, too, since users don’t have to regularly type in their credit card and contact information.
+There’s no step to log in, other than logging into Instagram.
 Since most Instagram users are permanently logged in via their phones, there’s less chance of them getting frustrated and leaving in the middle of the checkout process.

 Instagram is also putting more focus into its @shop Twitter handle, which highlights content from brands using features of the platform, including Checkout.
 The account has several hundred thousand followers so being featured is a quick way to expand your audience.

 When Checkout first rolled out, brands could only offer products and services directly in posts.
 As the feature opens up to all businesses, brands can now also sell through Instagram Live.
-That means customers can buy products in real-time, which opens up a lot of interesting use cases for Live, including working with influencers.
+That means customers can buy products in real-time.
+This opens up a lot of interesting use cases for Live, including working with influencers.

 For now, Instagram Live doesn’t offer any kind of affiliate program for influencers.
 But content creators shouldn’t fear; this new update could actually be helpful for business.